Crawling technicolor: Abstract

 \section{Abstract}

-{We analyze the Callan-Symanzik (CS) equations when scale invariance at a nontrivial infrared (IR) fixed point $\alphaIR$ is realized in the Nambu-Goldstone (NG) mode.
-As a result, Green's functions at $\alphaIR$ do not scale as for the conventional Wigner-Weyl (WW) mode.
+We analyze the Callan-Symanzik equations when scale invariance at a nontrivial infrared (IR) fixed point $\alphaIR$ is realized in the Nambu-Goldstone (NG) mode.
+As a result, Green's functions at $\alphaIR$ do not scale in the same way as for the conventional Wigner-Weyl (WW) mode.
 This allows us to propose a new mechanism for dynamical electroweak symmetry breaking where the running coupling $\alpha$ ``crawls'' towards (but does not pass) $\alphaIR$ in the exact IR limit.
 The NG mechanism at $\alphaIR$ implies the existence of a massless dilaton $\sigma$, which becomes massive for IR expansions in $\epsilon \equiv \alphaIR - \alpha$ and is identified with the Higgs boson.
 Unlike ``dilatons'' that are close to a WW-mode fixed point or associated with a Coleman-Weinberg potential, our NG-mode dilaton is genuine and hence naturally light.
-Its (mass)$^2$ is proportional to $\epsilon \beta'(4+\beta')F_\sigma^{-2} \langle\hat{G}^2\rangle_{\mathrm{vac}}$, where $\beta'$ is the (positive) slope of the beta function at $\alphaIR$, $F_\sigma$ is the dilaton decay constant and $\langle\hat{G}^2\rangle_{\mathrm{vac}}$ is the technigluon condensate.
-Using an effective field theory analysis, we find a closed form of the Higgs potential with $\beta'$-dependent deviations from that of the Standard Model (SM).
-Flavor-changing neutral currents (FCNCs) are suppressed if the crawling region $\alpha \lesssim \alphaIR$ includes a sufficiently large range of energies above the TeV scale.
-In an appendix, we observe that, contrary to folklore, condensates protect fields from decoupling in the IR limit. }
+Its (mass)$^2$ is proportional to $\epsilon \beta'(4+\beta')F_\sigma^{-2} \langle\hat{G}^2\rangle_{\text{vac}}$, where $\beta'$ is the (positive) slope of the beta function at $\alphaIR$, $F_\sigma$ is the dilaton decay constant and $\langle\hat{G}^2\rangle_{\text{vac}}$ is the technigluon condensate.
+Our effective field theory for this works because it respects Zumino's consistency condition for dilaton Lagrangians.
+We find a closed form of the Higgs potential with $\beta'$-dependent deviations from that of the Standard Model.
+Flavor-changing neutral currents are suppressed if the crawling region $\alpha \lesssim \alphaIR$ includes a sufficiently large range of energies above the TeV scale.
+In Appendix A, we observe that, contrary to folklore, condensates protect fields from decoupling in the IR limit.